Updated on 7/23/2023.

 |Does it recommend small cap stocks?||Rarely||Sometimes||Often|

 |Does it pick stocks from across many industries?||Yes||Yes||Yes|

-|Is there a chat board for members?||Yes||Yes||No|
+|Is there a message board for members?||Yes||Yes||Yes|

 Number of new stock recommendations each month